 The concourse completely encircles and is open to the playing field.
 In modern parlance, it's a 360-degree open concourse.

-A Kids Zone is tucked into the corner of the concourse down the left field line.
+A playground for kids is tucked into the corner of the concourse down the left field line.

 The bullpens are stacked on top of one another and cut into the left-center field berm.
 The visiting team bullpen is behind the outfield wall.
 The Phillies' bullpen is behind the visitor's.

-The stadium's main scoreboard is in left-center field.
-It has a video panel and a display that alternates between the time and temperature.
+The stadium's main scoreboard is in left-center field and it's a big video screen that has a little display above it that alternates between the time and temperature.
 A small scoreboard is attached to the facade of the first base grandstand for fans in the berm to view.

 Hooters provides two ball girls for each game.
 The original Hooters restaurant, which opened in 1983, is just 1.5 miles from the ballpark.